webrender/hawaii/index.md

                 image: kaenapoint.png
 ---
 # Aloha!
 ## We hope our guide will give you a taste of O’ahu and the many wonderful activities in store for you on this island.
-This guide is split into sections so you can see which activities are in the same vicinity.
-Click a map section to skip to that part of the guide.
+This guide is split into sections so you can see which activities are in the same vicinity. <span class="screen-only">Click a map section to skip to that part of the guide.</span><span class="print-only">You can also view this guide online at <a href="https://webrender.net/oahuguide">https://webrender.net/oahuguide</a>.</span>

 #### 🍔 Food   🛍 Shopping   🏖 Beach   🐶 Dog-Friendly